Skip to main content

 We don’t hand out free phones in Colorado (unless you’re in California), but you can bring your own device if it works with our network.

-Our coverage runs on American Broadband, so you get fewer dropped calls than with some of the other providers.
+Our coverage runs on a nationwide carrier, so you get fewer dropped calls than with some of the other providers.
 We’ve heard plenty of complaints about delays and slow service from Assurance Wireless and TruConnect, long hold times, too.
 That’s not how we do things.

 There are other options in the state: